Vermont 50 50 Mile 2-3 Person Relay Team Run

 The Vermont 50 Race Director will make the final decision regarding any occurrence during the event.

-All result inquires, including placement and class considerations, must be made at the venue during the protest period.
-Once the protest period in over, results become final.
+All result inquiries, including placement and class considerations, must be made at the venue during the protest period.
+Once the protest period is over, results become final.

-The rules and regulations (collectively “rules”) contained on this handbook are intended solely to provide for the governance of the Vermont 50 event to establish general requirements for the orderly conduct of this running event.
+The rules and regulations (collectively “rules”) contained in this handbook are intended solely to provide for the governance of the Vermont 50 event to establish general requirements for the orderly conduct of this bicycling event.

 All participants in this event conducted according to these rules are deemed by their participation to have voluntarily complied with the rules.
 Vermont 50 makes no express or implied warranty as to safety or guarantee against damage, loss, harm, injury or death to participants, spectators or other as a result of publication of or compliance with these rules.

-- Each participant is allowed only 1 crew vehicle on course.
+Each race participant is allowed only one (1) crew vehicle on course.

-- Vehicles without the Crew Parking Permit will be required to leave the course/aid station.
+Vehicles without the Crew Tag will be required to leave the course/aid station.

-- Crews must follow the directions of race officials and aid station personnel.
+Crews must follow the directions given by race officials and aid station personnel.

-- Offering aid to runners from a vehicle anywhere other than an official “crew access” aid station is strictly prohibited.
+Offering aid to race participants from a vehicle anywhere other than an official “crew access” aid station is strictly prohibited.
 Designated parking areas of Crew Access Stations are considered acceptable areas for participants to receive aid.

-- All roads are still open to the public at all times (with the exception of designated ‘closed to event traffic’ roads).
-Do not set up in the road, and take care when crossing the road.
+All roads are still open to the public at all times (with the exception of designated ‘closed to event traffic’ roads).
+Do not set up on the road, and take care when crossing the road.

 FOLLOW ALL POSTED SPEED LIMITS.
 In some locations, it is 25 or 30 mph.
 The local police know ‘visitors’ are in town and are quick to ticket.
 In the absence of a sign, the speed limit on dirt roads is 30 mph.

-If your runner drops from the race, THE RUNNER OR CREW MUST NOTIFY RACE PERSONNEL AT ONCE.
+If your participant drops from the race, THE RACE PARTICIPANT OR CREW MUST NOTIFY RACE PERSONNEL AT ONCE.